 Steve's Real Food Feeding Calculator

-Enter your pets weight and life stage below for an estimation of the cost to feed per week.
+Enter your pets weight and life stage below for an estimation of the amount to feed per day.

 Keep in mind that our feeding guidelines should be used as a starting point.
 Some large breeds have lower food requirements than average, and some active breeds need more food than their weight would imply.
 You know your pet better than we do, and you can adjust from this model as you feel best.